pierre-24/scalapacke/docs/dev/tutorial.md

 3. Call the desired scaLAPACKe function.
 4. Release the matrices and the grid once the computation is complete.

+In the rest of this tutorial, we will apply those steps to compute the eigenvalues of a symmetric matrix.
-All that is to be realized using scaLAPACKe.
+This would be achieved using [`DSYEV`](https://netlib.org/lapack/explore-html/d8/d1c/group__heev_ga8995c47a7578fef733189df3490258ff.html) in LAPACK, but all that is now to be realized using **sca**LAPACK**e**.
-Thus, let's include the relevant headers:
+Thus, let's start by including the relevant headers:

 ```c
 #include <scalapacke_blacs.h>
 #include <scalapacke_pblas.h>
 #include <scalapacke.h>
 ```

+...
+And now, let's dig into the recipe.

 ### 1. Initialize the grid